Portable-Network-Archive/Portable-Network-Archive-Specification/encryption_algorithms/index.md

 ### 6.1 Rijndael

 PNA cipher method 0 specifies Rijndael encryption with a key length of 256 bits and a block length of 128 bits.
 Rijndael, generally known as AES(Advanced Encryption Standard), is a widely accepted symmetric encryption algorithm renowned for its security and efficiency.
 It operates on blocks of data and supports key sizes of 128, 192, and 256 bits.
-In the PNA, AES with a key length of 256 bits is utilized.
+In the PNA, Rijndael with a key length of 256 bits is utilized.
 This provides a high level of encryption strength, ensuring that the archived data remains secure against unauthorized access.

 Rijndael-encrypted datastreams within PNA are stored in a format depending on the cipher mode.

-For PNA cipher method 0, the AES encryption method/flags code must specify method code 1 ("Rijndael" encryption).
-Note that the AES encryption method number is not the same as the PNA cipher method number.
-A PNA decoder must be able to decrypt any valid AES datastream that satisfies these additional constraints.
+For PNA cipher method 0, the Rijndael encryption method/flags code must specify method code 1 ("Rijndael" encryption).
+Note that the Rijndael encryption method number is not the same as the PNA cipher method number.
+A PNA decoder must be able to decrypt any valid Rijndael-encrypted datastream that satisfies these additional constraints.

 In an entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a Rijndael-encrypted datastream as specified above.
 This datastream decrypts to file data as described elsewhere in this document.